fossasia/meilix/README.md

 **Steps to create a pull request**

-1. Make a PR to `master` or any other feature branch only. *`PR to production won't be accepted`*
+1. Make a PR to `master` or any other feature branch only.
-2. Each PR should have a gif showing a full live boot.
+2. Where the PR concerns visual elements it should have an image showing the effect.
-3. Your code must meet all the best practices and guidelines, other wise it won't be accepted.
+3. Your code should meet the best practices and guidelines.
-4. It must pass all CI tests.
+4. It must pass all CI tests and get positive reviews.

-After this, you changes will be **Squash and Merge** in `master` with a conventional commit message.
+After this, changes will be merged.

 ### Best Practice